edwork/homeassistant-peloton-sensor/README.md

 ### Overview
 HomeAssistant Peloton Sensor is an integration that exposes either your latest ride's stats or your current ride's stats as a sensor.
 This can be useful to turn off lights, turn on fans, set scenes, etc.
+- Sensor state shows either Complete or In Progress
+- State Attributes include: Workout Type, Workout Title, Description, Duration, Rank, Work, Distance, Heart Rate, Resistance, Calories, Speed, Cadence, Power, and Instructor.

 ### Under the Hood
 This integration uses [Pylotoncycle](https://pypi.org/project/pylotoncycle/) to poll Peloton's API every minute.
 Keep in mind that polling won't be instant when creating Automations.

 ### Custom Component Installation
-Download this repository and place the `peloton/` directory within a folder called `custom_components/` within the root of your HomeAssistant Configuration directory.
+Download this repository and place the `custom_components/peloton/` directory within a folder called `custom_components/` in the root of your HomeAssistant Configuration directory.

 ### configuration.yaml
 Your Configuration should look a little something like this: